 We continue to bridge our laboratory findings to the clinic, creating new drugs to increase treatment options.
 We want these drugs to be so effective that children will not have to face relapses and so specific that their organs will not be damaged.
 We want to see our patients as cancer survivors leading normal lives.

-Nai-Kong Cheung has received commercial research grants from Y-mAbs Therapeutics and is a part owner of the company.
-Dr. Cheung is the inventor and owner of issued patents licensed by MSK to Y-mAbs.Back to top
+Nai-Kong Cheung has received commercial research grants from Y-mAbs Therapeutics.
+Dr. Cheung is an inventor on issued patents licensed by MSK to Y-mAbs and holds equity interests in Y-mAbs.Back to top